-4. Budget information
+3. Budget information

-The original budget for FY 2017/2018 was approved by the County Assembly on 10th May 2017.
+The original budget for FY 2019/2020 was not approved by the County Assembly since this is a revolving fund.
 Subsequent revisions or additional appropriations were made to the approved budget in accordance with specific approvals from the appropriate authorities.
+The additional appropriations are added to the original budget by the entity upon receiving the respective approvals in order to conclude the final budget.